visulima/visulima/packages/connect/README.md

 ## Common errors

-There are some pitfalls in using `@visulima/connect`.
+There are pitfalls in using `@visulima/connect`.
 Below are things to keep in mind to use it correctly.

 1. **Always** `await next()`